 If someone’s role involves more than one of the activities below and the activities allow for different levels of check they can be asked to obtain the higher level of check that is available to them, the Charity Commission’s safeguarding guidance advises charity trustees to get the highest level of DBS check that a role is eligible for.

-- Charity trustees are eligible for an enhanced DBS check without a children’s Barred List check if the staff and volunteers within their charity include those who carry out regulated activity with children.
-Instances of regulated activity in this guidance have the words “(regulated activity)” after them.
-For more information on regulated activity, please see the DBS page.
+- Charity trustees are eligible for an enhanced DBS check without a children’s Barred List check if the staff and volunteers within their charity include those who carry out the regulated activity with children.
+Instances of regulated activity in this guidance have the words “regulated activity” after them.
+For more information on a regulated activity,please see the DBS page.

-- They could also ask for the children’s Barred List check if the trustee undertakes regulated activity themselves or manages someone who does.
+- A charity trustee could also be eligible for the children’s Barred List check if they undertake regulated activity themselves or manage someone who does.

 - providing pastoral care, including giving advice and guidance on emotional physical or educational wellbeing to children: